 • Women

-The current policy will be subject to review and revision.
-A collaborative oversight approach will be implemented in partnership with the City’s Community Advisory Boards to review outcomes achieved.
+The policy is subject to regular review and revision.
+A collaborative oversight approach has been implemented in partnership with the City’s Community Advisory Boards to review outcomes achieved.

-The Priority Access to Housing and Supports (PATHS) direct-matching process is used to offer housing and support opportunities to people on the By Name List (BNL) who meet prioritization and eligibility criteria.
-The housing units offered through this process are managed by diverse community agencies.
-Some units are in dedicated social housing buildings with support workers on site.
+The matching process is used to offer housing opportunities to people who meet prioritization and eligibility criteria.
+Some units are in dedicated supportive housing buildings with support workers on site.
 Other units are in public housing or subsidized private market rentals with mobile follow-up supports attached.
-Examples of units filled through the PATHS direct-matching process are the Rapid Rehousing Initiative and new supportive housing developments, including the Modular Housing Initiative.
+Examples of units filled through the matching process are the Rapid Rehousing Initiative and City-funded supportive housing.

 City staff work with housing providers to understand the vacant housing opportunity, including the type and intensity of supports provided and any eligibility criteria.
 Staff review the BNL to identify people who meet eligibility and prioritization criteria for the available units.